jwnwilson/hexrepo/README.md

         - tach: https://github.com/gauge-sh/tach
         - https://roman.pt/posts/python-architecture-linter/
         - restricting adaptors imports to a dependencies module
+    - Convert to async for thoughput in APIs
     - Move to GCP for cost reasons
         - Use 3rd party auth provider to avoid vender locking?
     - branch deploys